bizz84/flutter_animations_course_materials/projects/colors_numbers_game_flutter/README.md

 - First, run `flutter pub get`
 - Then run the app on iOS or Android

-*Note: This project uses Null Safety and requires Flutter 2.0 or above.*
+*Note: This project requires Flutter 3.16 or above.*

 Refer to the main [README](/README.md) for more info.